distancify/handbook/sop/developer/test-and-submit-results.md

-[Handbook](../../README.md) / Standard Operating Proceedures / Implementer
+[Handbook](../../README.md) / Standard Operating Proceedures / Developer

-# Submitting Test Results for Review
+# Test and Submit Results

-When a feature has been implemented, acceptance tests are to be run by the developer.
-The results of the tests should be submitted for review to the Product Developer.
-The purpose of this review is to make sure that the tester (developer) has interpreted the intention of the acceptance criteria correctly.
+When a feature has been implemented, the results of the tests should be submitted for review to the Product Owner.
+The purpose of this review is to make sure that the Developer has interpreted the intention of the acceptance criteria similary to the Product Owner.

 ## Submission Requirements